bengigo/binge-box/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- The original template was desinged by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio).

 ## 📝 License